gabboman/sp00ky-chrome/README.md

-This code is no longer updated
+This is a fork of ncage, a cool chrome extension

+**ATTENTION**
+THIS IS 2SP00KY4U